This Alienware Gaming Laptop is $700 off for Memorial Day | Digital Trends

-Now is the time to dive into the gaming laptop deals with some amazing offers going on courtesy of Memorial Day laptop sales.
-For instance, you can buy a stunning Alienware x15 gaming laptop for just $1,600 from Dell, saving you $700 off the usual price.
-A chunky saving, the Dell Memorial Day sale is the ideal time to save big on a new gaming purchase.
-Here’s why it’s worth your time.
+With Memorial Day sales underway, now is the time to dive into the gaming laptop deals with some spectacular offers going on courtesy of Memorial Day laptop sales.
+Right now, you can buy a fantastic Alienware x15 gaming laptop for $1,600 from Dell.
+Normally priced at $2,300, it’s one of the best inclusions in the Dell Memorial Day sale.
+An ideal time to save big on a future-proofed gaming laptop, here’s why it’s worth your time and money.

 Alienware’s thinnest 15-inch high-performance gaming laptop so far, the Alienware x15 is easily one of the best gaming laptops around.
 It offers an 11th-generation Intel Core i7 processor along with 16GB of memory and 512GB of SSD storage.
 That’s a good lineup of hardware to ensure you’re fine to install plenty of games as well as multitask effectively, too.
 In addition, there’s an Nvidia GeForce RTX 3060 graphics card with 6GB of VRAM ensuring that gaming performance looks great at all times.
 That’s further helped by the Alienware x15 having a 15.6-inch full HD screen with a refresh rate of 165Hz and response time of just 3ms.
 Combined, that means that fast-moving action on screen looks great with no risk of motion blur, while any reactions of yours correspond on screen appropriately.